xmartlabs/xmartlabs.github.io/_drafts/2015-09-14-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

 // let's get second form section and append a new DateRow let section_two = form[1] <<< DateRow("Date") { $0.value = NSDate() } // we can also use append instead of <<< operator

-// What about completle replace section two form[1] = newSection // ;)
+// What about replacing section two? form[1] = newSection // ;)

 // lets add a new button row to all sections